 Yule and the Holiday Season can be celebrated hundreds of different ways.
 I asked some of the writers here at Patheos Pagan how they celebrate the Winter Solstice (and I do really wish I had an Australian writer!) and got a variety of answers.
 However you celebrate, have a blessed Yule!

 I decorate for the Holidays like a crazy person, so our house looks like Christmas just threw up in it.
 Speaking of Christmas we still celebrate that too, my wife and I both having grown up in households that honored the holiday.
-On Christmas Eve we usually visit the local UU Church in San Jose to sing politically correct Christmas carols and then we unwrap presents the next morning.
+On Christmas Eve we usually visit our local pub where Santa Claus stops in for a visit.
 It all ends for me the first week of January post-New Year’s.